Kpn23/rustdesk-docker-macos/README.md

 ```bash
 docker compose up -d
 ```
+**What this does:** Downloads RustDesk server images and starts two containers:
+- `hbbs` - The signaling server that helps devices find each other
+- `hbbr` - The relay server that handles data transfer when direct connection fails
+- The `-d` flag runs containers in the background (detached mode)

 ### Verify containers are running:
 ```bash
 docker compose ps
 ```
+**What to expect:** You should see both containers with "Up" status and port mappings displayed

 ### Check logs:
 ```bash
 docker compose logs
 ```
+**What this shows:** Server startup messages, connection attempts, and any errors.
+Look for:
+- "Key: [your-server-key]" - Your unique server encryption key
+- "Listening on tcp/udp :21116" - Main server is ready
+- "Listening on tcp :21117" - Relay server is ready

 ### Test local connectivity:
 ```bash
 nc -zv localhost 21116
 nc -zv localhost 21117
 ```
+**What this tests:** Whether the server ports are accessible locally.
+You should see "succeeded!" for both commands.

 ## 🔑 Step 4: Get Server Configuration